 Students value a new learning environment

-The School worked with third parties to build a preloaded learning infrastructure for the iPhones, based on the ALPS assessment suite.
+The school worked with third parties to build a preloaded learning infrastructure for the iPhones, based on the ALPS assessment suite.
 There are assessment apps, with easy-to-use forms for clinicians to complete quickly and easily in collaboration with the student being assessed.
 It created self-testing apps for students to monitor their own progress in specialist areas, and apps for students to capture and report on their own in-practice experience.

 Another key element of the iPhone project is medical content.
 Students can buy or download other relevant medical apps, recommended by clinicians, tutors, and peers.

-The School sources the iPhone, and contracts it to the student as a loan.
+The school sources the iPhone, and contracts it to the student as a loan.
 It provides unlimited mobile broadband connection so students can easily stay in email contact with tutors.
-The School protects its budget by requiring students to pay for their own voice and SMS charges.
+The school protects its budget by requiring students to pay for their own voice and SMS charges.

-According to 4th-year student Prab Kler, the iPhone provides immediate assessment from clinicians she is working with, adding powerful learning value to her in-practice experience.
+According to fourth-year student Prab Kler, the iPhone provides immediate assessment from clinicians she is working with, adding powerful learning value to her in-practice experience.
 It also gives her easy access to a wide range of resources for her own research.

 “Before we had the iPhone off campus, you would write down things in a notebook that you wanted to know more about, and look them up at home or when you were next in the library — but by then, the urgency and importance could well be gone.
 Now you can just look up what you need on the iPhone app at a convenient moment, much more quickly.”